remindmodel/remind/tutorials/w2025-2_instructions.md

 )
 ```

-Tou can run this diectly in an R session or paste it into a file.
+One can run this directly in an R session or paste it into a `R` file.
 Assuming the file is called `runCompareScenarios.R`, start the comparison with in your shell program in the REMIND directory with `Rscript runCompareScenarios.R`.
 This will produce a `CompareScenarios.pdf` in your REMIND directory.
 Examples of the compare scenarios output [can be found here](https://rse.pik-potsdam.de/data/remind/public/compareScenarios/).

 ### Interactive Use